mintybasil/hermes-agent/website/docs/user-guide/profile-distributions.md

 2. Reads `distribution.yaml`, shows you the manifest (name, version, description, author, required env vars).
 3. Checks each required env var against your shell environment and the target profile's existing `.env`.
 Marks each as `✓ set` or `needs setting` so you know exactly what to configure.
 4. Asks for confirmation.
 Pass `-y` / `--yes` to skip.
 5. Copies distribution-owned files into `~/.hermes/profiles/research-bot/` (or wherever the manifest's `name` resolves).
+The [hard-excluded paths](#whats-not-in-a-distribution-ever) are stripped during this copy, even if the author accidentally left them in the repo.
 6. Writes `.env.EXAMPLE` with the required keys commented out — copy to `.env` and fill in.
 7. With `--alias`, creates a wrapper so you can run `research-bot chat` directly.